Op-Ed: Protecting vessels against phishing and malware intrusion

-Op-Ed: Protecting vessels against phishing and malware intrusionWritten by Heather Ervin
+Op-Ed: Protecting vessels against phishing and malware intrusionWritten by

 By Andrew R. Lee and James A. Kearns

-Imagine this scenario, fresh back from leave after the East African M/V Maersk Alabama high-sea piracy incident, the captain stood on the bridge of the Babylon Sister, a massive cargo carrier slicing through the choppy waves of the Atlantic.
+Imagine this scenario, fresh back from leave after a high-seas piracy incident, the captain stood on the bridge of the Babylon Sister, a massive cargo carrier slicing through the choppy waves of the Atlantic.
 As things were under control, the captain retired to his cabin, logged on to his computer, and began catching up on email.
 Among the day’s missives was one from the cargo shipper’s management — or so he thought.
 It warned of potential security breaches and urged the seaman to verify his credentials by clicking on a hyperlink.
 The captain was usually cautious about online scams, but this email looked authentic and did not raise any alarms.
 So he did as instructed and clicked on the link.

-Unbeknownst to the captain, a skilled cybercriminal had crafted the “spear phishing” email.
+Unbeknown to the captain, a skilled cybercriminal had crafted the “spear phishing” email.
 And after the captain clicked the link and entered his particulars, a silent malicious software installation was underway and the cybercriminal obtained access to the Babylon Sister’s computer systems.

 Days passed and the captain continued his intercontinental voyage, unaware that the cybercriminal and his cronies were taking advantage of their wide access to the ship’s network, gathering information about the Babylon Sister’s operations and control systems.
 They also exploited weak points in the network’s operational systems and compromised its security.
 This enabled them to manipulate critical functions of the ship.